revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 # The Loop

 In our continued effort to increase transparency around the Revolt project, we'll now be publishing an additional section here detailing (if any) relevant information to everyone.

+Have any questions or feedback?
+Go to our [feedback](https://github.com/orgs/revoltchat/discussions/categories/feedback) or [Q&A](https://github.com/orgs/revoltchat/discussions/categories/q-a) discussions on GitHub.

 ### 📱 iOS source release